axelhahn/ahcrawler/README.md

 ## DESCRIPTION ##

-This is free software and Open Source written in PHP with
+This is free software and Open Source
+GNU General Public License (GNU GPL) version 3

+It is written in PHP and consists of
 - crawler (spider) and indexer
 - search for your website
 - website analyzer with